MeghanaKottapalli03/MIST-4610-Project/README.md

 <img width="640" alt="image" src="https://github.com/user-attachments/assets/54afca61-5070-46de-b4ac-83b9c19b9e98" />

+Query 2 identifies the products in the customer’s carts that are priced higher than the average price of all products in the boutique.
+By comparing each product’s price against the store’s average, the query highlights premium items that customers are considering.
+The utility lied in helping the firm track which higher-priced items are popular with customers, potentially guiding future inventory, promotions, and pricing strategies of the firm.

 Query 3: List the orders that have been fully shipped (Status = Completed) and were paid for in January of 2024.